 So how does it work?

-In an online private session, we’ll meet for an hour over Zoom to do a practice designed just for you.
+In your private session, we’ll meet for an hour to do a practice designed just for you.
 We’ll start with small movements to assess your movement patterns and build your awareness of how you’re moving and feeling.
 Based on your goals and what we notice during these early phases, I’ll then work with you to build a practice that supports you to move better and feel better.

 What is yoga therapy?